void-512/Codec-Quality-Analysis/README.md

 ## How to clean the work folder
 The "clean" command will delete logs folder and all videos generated:
 > codec-compare clean

+# How the release version is built?
+Need pandas, ffmpeg-python, matplotlib,